ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 ## Can I change the ESXi server names and IP addresses?

 The ESXi server names and IP addresses cannot be changed because they are registered for Windows DNS resolution.
-Changes might result in failures during deployment or in failures of vCenter Server functions.
+Changes might result in failure during deployment or failure of vCenter Server functions.

 **Note:** Don't use the **Rename Device** feature on the {{site.data.keyword.cloud_notm}} user interface to change ESXi server names.
-This function will indeed change the FQDN of the ESXi server, but the configured vCenter Center and the Windows VSI host registrations will be incorrect and might cause failures.
+This function changes the FQDN of the ESXi server, but the configured vCenter Server and the Windows VSI host registrations will be incorrect and might cause failures.

 ## Can I disable root access on my ESXi servers?

-It is recommended to keep root access enabled on ESXi servers, otherwise failures in the {{site.data.keyword.vmwaresolutions_short}} functions might occur.
+It is recommended to keep root access enabled on ESXi servers, otherwise failure in the {{site.data.keyword.vmwaresolutions_short}} functions might occur.

 If necessary, you can disable root access after the ESXi servers have a status of **Ready to Use** on the {{site.data.keyword.vmwaresolutions_short}} console.

-You must re-enable root access for subsequent automation operations, for example, when you add or remove file shares or when installing add-on services, such as Zerto on {{site.data.keyword.cloud_notm}}.
+You must re-enable root access for subsequent automation operations, for example, when you add or remove file shares or when you install add-on services, such as Zerto on {{site.data.keyword.cloud_notm}}.

 ## Can I add static routes on my ESXi servers to mount storage from other locations?

-Static routes can be added for storage but the operations must be done with extreme care.
+You can add static routes for storage but you must do it with extreme care.
 Otherwise, the existing shares might become unmounted.

 **Note:** Adding static routes for vMotion is not supported.
-Changes in vMotion subnet configuration might result in failures in the {{site.data.keyword.vmwaresolutions_short}} functions.
+Changes in vMotion subnet configuration might result in failure in the {{site.data.keyword.vmwaresolutions_short}} functions.

 ### Related links